People wearing various metals of fidget rings, stacking their hands on top of each other.

 Sunflowers are a globally recognized symbol of hidden disabilities.
 It was established in 2016 in the UK as a way for people to let others know that they have a disability that might not be visible.

-A sunflower was chosen because it symbolizes happiness, positivity, strength, and confidence.
+A Sunflower element was chosen because it symbolizes happiness, positivity, strength, and confidence.

 Southern Illinois University Edwardsville (SIUE) is piloting a Hidden Disabilities Sunflower Program where they are offering Sunflower lanyards, buttons, and other merchandise that can signal to people when someone has a hidden disability.